mclaeysb/mclaeysb.github.com/facili.md

 Want to set the priorities for the coming year during your team retreat?
 Ready to have a talk about that one issue that's never being openly discussed?
 It can be quite a challenge to have a fruitful conversation when you're a big team.
 As a facilitator I can host your meeting or workshop as a neutral person to <mark>make it run smoothly</mark>.

 My toolbox includes methodologies for <mark>deliberation and decision making</mark> (*Management By Consent*, *Moving Debate*, ...) as well as ideation and creativity (*Hats of Bono*, *World Café*, ...).
-I reinforce your capacity to collectively express your purpose and personal signal your boundaries, and use both to forward.
+I reinforce your capacity to collectively express your purpose and personaly signal your boundaries, and use both to forward.
 Through my posture, I hold a space in which everyone's contribution is heard and appreciated.

 </div>